AJGreaves/picflip/README.md

 1. The ability to easily find and understand the controls for the game, so that I can operate them easily.
 2. A large easy to press buttons and controls, so that my young fingers can use them easily on all devices.
 3. Audio and/or visual feedback when I play the game, so that I know when I have clicked or not clicked something.
-4. The ability to choose from cards with my favourite childrens characters on, so that I am even more engaged in finding them in the game.
+4. The ability to choose from cards with my favourite children’s characters on, so that I am even more engaged in finding them in the game.
-5. Postitive audio feedback when I complete a step in the game (for example when I find a matching pair of cards), because this increases my enjoyment from playing.
+5. Positive audio feedback when I complete a step in the game (for example when I find a matching pair of cards), because this increases my enjoyment from playing.
-6. Visual icons and images that I recoginise, so that I understand when I have achiveved something in the game.
+6. Visual icons and images that I recognise, so that I understand when I have achieved something in the game.
 For example stars out of five, and a trophy for high score.
 7. The ability to see my old scores when I return to the game, so I can try to beat them.

 As a parent of a player, I want:
 1. Levels of difficulty for my child to choose from, so that they are engaged for longer and the game is useable for a wider age range.
-2. A visually and operationally appealing game, so that I also have a positive expeience when using it with my child.
+2. A visually and operationally appealing game, so that I also have a positive experience when using it with my child.
 3. The ability to delete a stored profile, so that I can reset the game for another go, or for another child.
 4. The option to delete a profile to be easy for me to find, but not easy for a child who is randomly pressing buttons to access, so that a profile is not deleted by accident.
 5. A mute button to be included, so that the sounds can be switched off when they become annoying.
 (If only the actual child came with one of those too!).
-6. to know who made the game and how I can contact them.
+6. To know who made the game and how I can contact them.

 ### Wireframes